stefanotorresi/facile-it.github.io/content/blog/eng/codemotion-2016.md

 During the event we also officially announced the second [**#FacileHack**](http://hackathon.facile.it/) planned for the next year.

 This post would be a short recap of some talks in chronological order.
-The choice of the talk is based on the personal taste of the various members of the editorial staff of Facile.it Engineering blog.
+The choice of the talks is based on the personal taste of the various members of the editorial staff of Facile.it Engineering blog.

 ![A part of Facile Dev Team](/images/codemotion-2016/codemotion_2016.jpg)